etcherfx/MCServerTemplate/README.md

 ## Running the Server

 - Run the repl and follow the instructions on the console
 - Once the console displays `Done!
 For help, type "help"`, navigate to `status.log` and copy the IP address on `line 7` and enter it inside of Minecraft.
-The IP should be something like `tcp://9.tcp.eu.ngrok.io:46797` and you want to copy the whole address **EXCEPT** the `tcp://` part.
+The address should be something like `tcp://9.tcp.eu.ngrok.io:46797` and you want to copy IP part, which is the entire address **EXCEPT** the `tcp://` part.

 ## Server Optimization